DevBasmo/Blood-Donor-Simulation/README.md

-# Blood Bank Donor Management System
+# Blood Bank Donor Management System Simulation

 A JavaFX desktop application for managing blood donation appointments with role-based login for Admin and User access.